-Throughout the delivery of our PSHE programme, pupils are signposted to a wide variety of sources where CEIAG can be received including a number of outside agencies.
+Throughout the delivery of Enrichment, pupils are signposted to a wide variety of sources where CEIAG can be received including a number of outside agencies.
 Where appropriate these outside agencies are brought into school to help deliver and advise pupils.